commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 <!------->

 [^1]: Current development systems have 2 MB of bankable RAM.
 Actual hardware is currently planned to have an option of either 512 KB or 2 MB of RAM.

-[^2]: On systems with 512 KB RAM, DOS uses bank 63, and banks 0-62 are available to the user.

 [^3]: The pin assignment of the NES/SNES controller is likely to change.